 The Alpha Anywhere mobile app development platform features extensive, built-in, and customizable capabilities for building offline mobile business apps in what Forrester Research calls a "robust solution for HTML5 implementations."
 A robust solution is one that integrates fully with transactional back-end systems of records, that can sync offline data with intelligent conflict resolution versus simplistic "last-write wins".

 Watch the 90-second demo video to learn how Alpha Anywhere enables offline mobile apps that work without a network connection:

-Build offline apps with Alpha Anywhere that include:
+Build Android and iOS offline apps with Alpha Anywhere that includes:

 Until now, offline support, which is critical for our mobile apps, was simply too expensive and complex.
 Alpha Software is constantly innovating and is focused on saving us time and money.

 - Karen Snyder, CIO, American Pool, Read the case study

-Watch the technical overview of Alpha's offline web support:
+Watch the technical overview of Alpha's offline-first approach:

 When you build an app for disconnected operation, you need to be sure that any changes the user makes to the data in offline mode are not lost.
 This occurs if the device is turned off, loses power, or shuts down before offline changes are synched back to the server.